 An elimination period is a waiting period between the disability date and the first benefit payment.
 This timeline could last anywhere from 30 days up to one year; however, the most common elimination period is 90 days.
 It all depends on what’s listed on your employer’s LTD policy.

 Payments may continue for as long as you have a disabling injury or illness.
 Some policies allow injured workers to collect disability benefits until they turn 65 years old or for the rest of their life.
 Others provide monthly payments until the claimant returns to their job or meets the limit listed on the insurance policy.
-Your Nebraska long-term disability insurance lawyer will review your coverage to determine how long your benefits could last.
+Your long-term disability insurance lawyer will review your coverage to determine how long your benefits could last in Nebraska.